steveliciouss/WebDev/README.md

 # WebDev
 Trends Project
-# need to fix the image in the hp
+# need to fix the image in the homepage
+# backend ready